pukkamustard/pastan/Readme.md

 # pastan

 beets in the cloud.

 This is the idea:

 - Sync your local [beets](http://beets.io/) library to the cloud (Amazon S3).
 - Run a small web service to access your library in the cloud.
 - Use a web interface to listen to music from anywhere.

 This is done with following components:

 - Beets plugin: The plugin syncs your local library and a copy of the database to an Amazon S3 bucket.
 See `beets/` folder.
-- Web service: A node.js application hosts a REST API allowing access your library from S3.
+- Web service: A node.js application hosts a REST API allowing access your library from S3\.
 This runs somewhere in the cloud.
 See `server/` folder.
 - An [elm](http://elm-lang.org/) web client that allows pretty access to your library in the cloud.
-See `client-src/` folder.
+See `client/` folder.

-Current limitations are:
-- No audio playback trough web client.
-You can create a playlist and download it as an m3u for playback.

 ## Getting started

 ### Installation

 Clone the repo.

 ### Amazon S3

 You need to create an S3 bucket and access keys.
+Enable CORS.

 ### Beets plugin

 Add the folder `beets/` to your `PYTHONPATH` (this will allow beets to find the plugin).
-For more information see: [http://beets.readthedocs.org/en/v1.3.17/dev/plugins.html](http://beets.readthedocs.org/en/v1.3.17/dev/plugins.html).
+For more information see: <http://beets.readthedocs.org/en/v1.3.17/dev/plugins.html>.

 Add the `pastan` plugin and configurations to your beets `config.yaml`;